 If you do not have a personal computer, please refer to the College of the Redwoods online support page.
-Additionally, if your computer is not compatible with the GIS software there is potential virtual lab access.
-There is a sign up sheet on Canvas, please sign up during the first week of the course if you need access.
-The virtual lab has limited space and will be reserved for students who do not have access to a personal computer that is capable of handling course software and materials.
+Additionally, if your computer is not compatible with the GIS software there is virtual lab access.
+The instructions to access the remote lab are posted on Canvas.
+If you added the class late, please be sure to submit a ticket to IT as soon as possible to get access.